alphagov/govwifi-tech-docs/source/documentation/set_up.md

 ### Set up your public IP addresses

-Add your IP address or addresses to your [GovWifi admin account](https://admin.wifi.service.gov.uk/ips).
+Add your IP addresses to your [GovWifi admin account](https://admin.wifi.service.gov.uk/ips).

 You can find details of the Remote Authentication Dial-In User Service (RADIUS) servers in your GovWifi admin account.
 You must connect to at least one RADIUS server.
 You can configure your authenticators to connect to more than one RADIUS server.
 These extra servers are known as ‘backups’ or ‘failovers’.